daedmunoz/devices-clientapp/README.md

 ## Open the project on a browser
 After you run the project, you can visit [http://localhost:3001/devices](http://localhost:3001/devices) to see the main page with the list of devices.

-_Note: The port will be different if you use a different one._
+_Note: The port might be different._